This 3-move wall Pilates workout can help build a stronger core and improve balance

 1. Wall Pilates may be more accessible for some people

-"Unlike traditional Pilates, which often requires specialised equipment, wall Pilates can be practiced with just a wall and minimal extras," she says.
+"Unlike traditional Pilates, which often requires specialised equipment, wall Pilates can be practised with just a wall and minimal extras," she says.
 "This makes it an attractive option for people looking to practice Pilates at home or in spaces with limited equipment.
 The wall serves as a versatile tool, offering resistance, support, and feedback, which aids in perfecting technique and deepening the effectiveness of each exercise."

 2. It's great for injury recovery